 Gelato and Coffee Lab makes an ideal pit stop after a busy day.
 Taste traditional Italian gelato that’s made fresh, daily, or an all-natural sorbet.

 Parents will be relieved to know that you can lay your hands on most of the essentials that you’ll need when you’re on holiday with the children.

-Pharmacies – for plasters, pain relief, upset tummy advice and relief for mosquito bites, there is U-Care pharmacy with three very central locations or Angkor Thom Pharmacy on Sivatha Blvd.
-Find a more complete list of Siem Reap pharmacies in our business directory.
+Pharmacies – for plasters, pain relief, upset tummy advice and relief for mosquito bites, there is U-Care pharmacy with two very central locations or Angkor Thom Pharmacy on Sivutha Blvd.
+Consult our health and safety guide for more tips.

-Books & toys – Monument Books next to Old Market, for toys such as Lego, board games, Hot Wheels cars and an array of children’s books in English.
-Also try Asia Market and Lucky Mall (upstairs) for toys including pool inflatables.
+Books & toys – IBC Book Center, on Road 6 near the intersection with Wat Bo Road, for toys such as Lego, board games, Hot Wheels cars and an array of children’s books in English.
+Also try Asia Market and Angkor Market (upstairs) for toys including pool inflatables.
 Lucky Mall and Angkor Market supermarkets for nappies, baby food, toiletries, snacks and drinks.